First Contact Resolution - is it the right metric?

 Measuring an AI's FCR rate

-Where FCR is helpful in considering AI is when you assess the ability of the AI to resolve issues on the first contact.
+Where first call resolution rates are helpful in considering AI is when you assess the ability of the AI to resolve issues on the first contact.

 To do that, you’ll need to be sure that you know when a customer interacts with your AI and then goes on to speak to an agent.
 If you are unable to track the whole journey, then you can ascertain how effective the AI is by asking customers if they were able to solve their issue using your AI customer service solution.